HariSekhon/Jenkins/README.md

   stages {

     stage('Test'){
+      steps {
         // call any function from this libary by its filename under vars/... without the .groovy extension
         //
         // see each var/<function>.groovy file for any arguments
         //
         // calls vars/printEnv.groovy
         printEnv()
+      }
     }

   }